Our favorite product releases this week: Augustinus Bader, Otherland, Glossier and more | CNN Underscored

 Floral drinkware for keeping beverages hot and cold

 Florals for winter?
 We’re listening, especially with this collab on insulated vessels from W&P and Hill House Home.
-As you might expect, some flowers are involved with the resulting Insulated Bottle and Insulated Tumbler — to be exact, they’re the delicate rosebuds of Hill House’s iconic pastel trellis print.
+As you might expect, some flowers are involved with the resulting Insulated Bottle and Insulated Tumbler — to be specific, they’re the delicate rosebuds of Hill House’s iconic pastel trellis print.
 The outside of the mug is temperature-neutral, and inside — in a pretty unique selling point — is fully coated ceramic so nothing you drink has a metallic tinge.
-Either pick (or grab it as a set for $90) will keep cold beverages cold for 24 hours and hot ones hot for 12.
+Either pick (or the set for $90) will keep cold beverages cold for 24 hours and hot ones hot for 12.

 Augustinus Bader The Face Cream Mask